MBakkar2705/react-hedera-wallet-bakkar_mohamed/README.md

 Tests will be structured per service using .spec.ts files under src/.
 Coverage confirms execution paths for each feature listed

+### Unit Testing - AppController

+The file `src/app.controller.spec.ts` validates the core routing and response behavior of the `AppController`.

+Structure:

+- Uses Jest’s `describe()` and `it()` blocks to verify basic controller responses
+- Ensures that the controller is properly instantiated and returns expected values
+- No external dependencies or SDK calls are involved

+Error coverage :

+- The controller is tested for correct instantiation and response formatting
+- No conditional logic or exception handling is present in the controller itself
+- The tests confirm that the controller behaves predictably under normal conditions

+Execution :

+pnpm run test

+Outcome:

+3 unit tests passed successfully.
+The controller is correctly wired and responds as expected, confirming the integrity of the application’s entry point

+Coverage :

+Jest coverage confirms full execution of app.controller.ts (100% statements, branches, functions, and lines).
+The file is fully tested in isolation, and all exposed routes are validated for expected behavior.

 ### Unit Testing – AccountsService

 A dedicated file src/accounts/accounts.service.spec.ts covers the main logic of the AccountsService independently from the Hedera SDK and SQLite.